-Make the First Impression You’ve Always Wanted
+Make the Right First Impression

 Think about how colors like blues, greens, and purples are said to recede, or rather, make the area around them appear larger.
 Meanwhile, warmer colors like red, yellow, and orange are known to advance your space, rather, make your area look a bit smaller and more compact.

-Common Area Time
+An Anything but Common Area

-If you’re looking to redesign your office space landscape to give your campus a better look and feel, we can’t avoid suggesting that you provide your employees and guests with an outdoor common area and a comfortable seating area or patio.
+If you’re looking to redesign your office landscape to give your campus a better look and feel, we can’t avoid suggesting that you provide your employees and guests with an outdoor common area and a comfortable seating area or patio.

 Make sure you’ve planted enough big, leafy plants and trees to help provide shade for these common areas, and if you’re looking to encourage a secluded private feel, we suggest implementing tall hedges or shrubs to help separate these areas a bit from the rest of the campus.

-Your Signage Is Important – Treat It That Way!
+Your Signage is Important – Treat it That Way!

 Often, office buildings will spend time and money on redesigning their landscape and entirely forget about their signage.
 If your entrance is your handshake, your signage is the wave that invites people over to shake your hand – in other words, your office building needs to make a great impression from a distance, too.

-We suggest adding in bright pops of color around your signage to draw in eyes and grab attention.
+We suggest adding bright pops of color around your signage to draw in eyes and grab attention.
 That being said, you don’t want to add in colors that clash with your sign’s color scheme, so be aware of what works and what doesn’t.
 It’s also important to recognize seasonal changes.
 Though we’re in Florida and don’t see a lot of seasonal change, it can be fun to change up your colors and textures of the plants and blooms around your signage to switch it up.

 Planning out beautiful patios, garden areas, water features, or common areas for your office building campus can be fun and exciting.
 Trust us, as landscaping professionals, we understand how invigorating it is to not only strategize but put into action the beautiful plans you have for your space.
-That being said, though, you need to always consider safety measures for your office building campus when you’re redesigning your landscape.
+That being said, you need to always consider safety measures for your office building campus when you’re redesigning your landscape.

 For starters, always consider the types of plants, shrubs, trees, and flowers you’ll be adding to your campus.
-You never want to add in fauna that’s too hard to keep up with because you want to prevent an overgrown jungle at all costs.
+You never want to add fauna that’s too hard to keep up with because you want to prevent an overgrown jungle at all costs.
 If shrubs are left to grow too tall, they can obstruct vision, and if trees are left to wildly grow, their roots and branches could rip up sidewalks and parts of your building.

 Want to get notified when Landcrafters posts new blog posts about landscaping trends and the ways you can enhance your green area yourself?